adaltas/node-parameters/README.md

 Options:

--	`config` Load the configuration from a config file.
+-	`config`   , Load the configuration from a config file.
 Overrides command-line options.
 Defaults to `null`.
--	`group` Run child processes with a specific group.
+-	`group`    , Run child processes with a specific group.
--	`user` Run child processes as a specific user.
+-	`user`     , Run child processes as a specific user.
--	`action` Define an action to execute after the Cloud9 server is started.
+-	`action`   , Define an action to execute after the Cloud9 server is started.
 Defaults to `null`.
--	`ip` IP address where Cloud9 will serve from.
+-	`ip`       , IP address where Cloud9 will serve from.
 Defaults to `"127.0.0.1"`.
--	`port` Port number where Cloud9 will serve from.
+-	`port`     , Port number where Cloud9 will serve from.
 Defaults to `3000`.
--	`workspace` Path to the workspace that will be loaded in Cloud9, Defaults to `Shell.set('workspace')`.
+-	`workspace`, Path to the workspace that will be loaded in Cloud9, Defaults to `Shell.set('workspace')`.
--	`detach` Wether the Cloud9 process should be attached to the current process.
-If not defined, default to `true` in shell mode and `false` in command mode.
+-   `attach`   , Wether the Cloud9 process should be attached to the current process.
+If not defined, default to `false` (the server run as a daemon).
--	`pidfile` Path to the file storing the detached process id.
+-	`pidfile` Path to the file storing the daemon process id.
 Defaults to `"/.node_shell/#{md5}.pid"`
--	`stdout` Writable stream or file path to redirect cloud9 stdout.
+-	`stdout`   , Writable stream or file path to redirect cloud9 stdout.
--	`stderr` Writable stream or file path to redirect cloud9 stderr.
+-	`stderr`   , Writable stream or file path to redirect cloud9 stderr.

 Example: